 In addition, headaches, rashes, and anemia have also been reported.
 Clinical exams reveal increased blood creatine phosphokinase and elevated cholesterol levels.
 These side effects are listed on the warning label and often clear up within one to two weeks.
 While some side effects can be reasonably expected– sudden life-threatening events and deaths without sufficient warning are unacceptable.

-Xeljanz has always carried black box warnings for the risk of malignant infections, lymphoma, and Epstein-Barr, but offered no alerts related to cardiovascular effects.
-Patients and their families who have been affected by serious Xeljanz side effects may contact our Virginia-based law firm Rutter Mills to inquire about filing a Xeljanz lawsuit.
+Xeljanz has always carried black box warnings for the risk of malignant infections, lymphoma, and Epstein-Barr but offered no alerts related to cardiovascular effects.
+Patients and their families affected by severe Xeljanz side effects may contact our Virginia-based law firm Rutter Mills to inquire about filing a Xeljanz lawsuit.

 The connection between this drug and blood clots became clear in July 2019 when the U.S. Food and Drug Administration added a new black box warning to the product label.
-According to the FDA’s most serious warning, there is an increased risk of blood clots and death with the higher (10 mg, twice daily) dose.
+According to the FDA’s most serious warning, the higher (10 mg, twice daily) increases the risk of blood clots and death.
 Preliminary results from an ongoing clinical trial revealed 19 cases of blood clots in the lungs of these patients compared to just three cases in patients using TNF blockers to treat their Rheumatoid Arthritis.
-Though not well-studied, it is believed these same risks apply for patients using the drug to treat ulcerative colitis.
+Though not well-studied, these same risks apply to patients using the drug to treat ulcerative colitis.

-According to The Center for Biosimilars, in April 2018, regulators voted in favor of Eli Lilly’s JAK drug Olumiant (baricitinib) and voted against approval for higher doses due to concerns about thrombosis.
+According to The Center for Biosimilars, in April 2018, regulators voted in favor of Eli Lilly’s JAK drug Olumiant (baricitinib).
+They voted against approval for higher doses due to concerns about thrombosis.
 When it was released, Olumiant carried a black box warning for malignancy and thrombosis due to blood clotting events like deep venous thrombosis.

 Failure to Warn